ndoornekamp/ndoornekamp.github.io/posts/timeouts-in-microservices.md

 ## What went wrong?

-During some unrelated work on Service B, I noticed that it used `httpx` for some HTTP requests and `requests` for others.
+During some unrelated work on Service B (running Python), I noticed that it used `httpx` for some HTTP requests and `requests` for others.
 Following the [boy scout rule](https://97-things-every-x-should-know.gitbooks.io/97-things-every-programmer-should-know/content/en/thing_08/), I decided to remove this inconsistency by getting rid of the dependency on `requests` and perform the requests with `httpx` instead.
 The requests were fairly simple; it looked like drop-in replacement:

 ```diff
 - response = requests.post(url, data=payload)